On this page:

 - apply for support for a period of at least one year.

-Communities interested in applying for funding can email us at email@example.com
+Communities interested in learning more about this programme can email us at firstname.lastname@example.org

 We funded the first Rural Community Hub in December 2019.
 A total of 24 hubs have received a grant.
 Read the case studies about 2 hubs that are up and running.